-What's the distillery like and and what can visitors expect when they come to the distillery?
+What can visitors expect when they come to the distillery?

 Visitors are welcome to the distillery all year round and we host daily guided tours where one of our fantastic guides will explain the distillation process and talk the visitors through our unique botanicals.
 After enjoying a sample of our gins, finally our guests can decide their favourite to enjoy as a perfect serve at our bar.

 What have been the biggest challenges and achievements so far?

 Getting the distillery open for the public and distilling the first drops of spirit was a major challenge in 2018, and not without several headaches and delays.
-Then certainly our biggest achievement was to be named Gin Destination of the year, just one year after opening.
+Then certainly our biggest achievement was to be named 'Gin Destination of the Year' and to receive one of the highest awards from Visit Scotland, just one year after opening.
 It is always an incredibly proud moment when our gins are nominated for, and the recipients of gin awards.

-What's next for Kirkjuvagr Gin?
+What's next for Kirkjuvagr Gin and The Orkney Distillery?